Ajinkya 'bhaiya' asked me if I could bowl with injury, I had to say yes: Navdeep Saini

 "I just wished if could keep going with that injury and support my team.
 I knew I might not get a stage like that again.
 Captain asked me if I could do it.
 I was in pain but said I would do with whatever I could.

-"I am recovering now and should be fit soon," said the lanky fast bowler from Karnal who was fast tracked into first-class cricket by former India opener Gautam Gambhir and received his maiden Test call-up in back in 2018.
+"I am recovering now and should be fit soon," said the lanky fast bowler from Karnal who was fastracked into first-class cricket by former India opener Gautam Gambhir and received his maiden Test call-up in back in 2018.

 Saini, who has also played 10 T20 Internationals and seven ODIs, is not part of India's squad for the first two home Tests against England starting February 5 in Chennai.